GreenDelta/olca-app/README.md

 This will copy the installed openLCA core modules and dependencies (see above) to the folder `olca-app/olca-app/libs`.

-#### Add the JavaFX-SWT bridge
-Since version 1.6, openLCA uses JavaFX components (e.g. the JavaFX WebView or charting components).
-The Java runtime contains a JavaFX-SWT bridge with which it is possible to embed JavaFX components in SWT applications.
-This bridge is contained in the library `jfxswt.jar` which you need to add to the Java runtime in Eclipse.

-To do this, open the preferences for the installed Java runtimes `Window > Preferences > Java > Installed JREs`, select the enabled JRE and click on `Edit`.
-In the upcoming dialog, click on `Add External JARs` and select the `jre/lib/jfxswt.jar` library from the respective Java installation.

 #### Test the application
 Refresh your Eclipse workspace (select all and press `F5`).
 Open the file [olca-app/openLCA.product](./olca-app/openLCA.product) within  Eclipse and click